 We don't know what it is about plastic reusable grocery bags, but my herbs and vegetable plants seem to love them.
 We use the type of bags that are soft-sided and have smooth plastic outside and flannel or fabric on the reverse side.
 The ones that are all fabric don't usually last for the whole summer and can quickly disintegrate.
 We have had great luck growing all kinds of tomatoes in them; from giant indeterminate sprawlers to the more petite and well-behaved patio-sized plants.
 We have also grown herbs, lettuce, peas and potatoes and flowering plants in the bags, all with huge success.

 One cautionary note: Some bags are made of plastic, that when it disintegrates can be harmful.Continue to 5 of 7 below.

 Grow Great Vegetables in Straw Bale Gardens

 One of the many advantages of growing a straw bale garden is that it allows you to grow a vegetable garden on any surface.
 Have a sunny driveway?
 Plant your garden right on top of it.
 Making a straw bale garden is also one of the easiest and least expensive ways to get a fairly big growing space without digging a garden.
-I like the look of it, but it is distinct, as my kids would call it, “farm,” looking, I call it cool and informal.
-However, by the end of the season, as the bales kind of disintegrate, the garden looks more than a little casual.
+We like the look of it, but it is distinct, as my kids would call it, “farm,” looking, we call it cool and informal.
+By the end of the season, as the bales kind of disintegrate, the garden looks more than a little casual.